nickjackolaisen/BusinessInitiaitive/_posts/business tips/2023-08-28-blockchain-in-business.md

 There are several consensus mechanisms used in different blockchain networks, such as:

--   Proof of Work (PoW): Utilized by Bitcoin, PoW requires nodes (called miners) to solve complex mathematical puzzles to validate transactions and add a new block.
+-   **Proof of Work (PoW):** Utilized by Bitcoin, PoW requires nodes (called miners) to solve complex mathematical puzzles to validate transactions and add a new block.
 The first miner to solve the puzzle gets rewarded with cryptocurrency.

--   Proof of Stake (PoS): In PoS, validators are chosen based on the number of tokens they hold (their stake) and then take turns validating transactions.
+-   **Proof of Stake (PoS):** In PoS, validators are chosen based on the number of tokens they hold (their stake) and then take turns validating transactions.
 This method is more energy-efficient than PoW and is used by networks like Ethereum 2.0 and Cardano.

--   Delegated Proof of Stake (DPoS): DPoS involves token holders voting for a limited number of delegates who are responsible for validating transactions and maintaining the network.
+-   **Delegated Proof of Stake (DPoS):** DPoS involves token holders voting for a limited number of delegates who are responsible for validating transactions and maintaining the network.
 This approach aims to improve scalability and efficiency.

 These core components work in tandem to create the secure, decentralized, and transparent nature of blockchain technology, making it suitable for a wide range of applications across various industries.

 ## Types of Blockchain Networks

-There are three main types of blockchain networks, each with distinct features and use cases.
-These types include public blockchains, private blockchains, and consortium blockchains.
-Let's unpack these networks:

 <center>
 <img alt="blockchain security" src="/images/content/crypto-blockchain.png" style="width: 63%; height: 63%">
 </center>

+There are three main types of blockchain networks, each with distinct features and use cases.
+These types include
+-   public blockchains,
+-   private blockchains,
+-   and consortium blockchains.

+Let's see what's going on with these networks:

 ### 1. Public Blockchains